Mercer County Community College

-Mercer County Community College (MCCC) is a public, community college in Mercer County, in the U.S. state of New Jersey.
-More than 7,000 students enroll in one or more credit courses each year.
+Mercer County Community College (MCCC or Mercer) is a public community college in Mercer County, in the U.S. state of New Jersey.
+It offers various associate degree programs as well as online, general education, and English as a second language courses.
+The college operates campuses in the cities of West Windsor and Trenton, and enrolls approximately 9,000 students.